Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Good question.

-Also not drunk this time.
+Also, not drunk this time.

-I enjoy the show, lads, good stuff from the Aussies.
+I enjoy the show, lads.

-So Bo.
+So, Bo.

-Well, it was only on Ancestry.com that said I had a tiny bit of uh Native American Indian blood.
+Well, it was only on Ancestry.com that said I had a tiny bit of Native American Indian blood.

-Oh, the last leader of the uh Iroquois the Iroquois Confederacy.
+Oh, the last leader of the Iroquois.

-Yeah, English monarchy monarchy BTFO'd.
+Yeah, English monarchy BTFO'd.

 I identify as Mohawk now.